descender76/cpp_proposals/ale_asl/temporary_storage_class_specifiers.md

 </tr>
 </table>

 In the `values` example, there is no dangling.
 Programmers trust the compiler to allocate and deallocate instances on the stack.
 They have to because the programmer has little to no control over deallocation.
 Neither of the `pointers` or `references` examples compile without utility functions to convert from reference to pointer and immediately invoked lambda functions to do complex initialization of references since they have to be initialized and their references can't currently be reassigned no matter how useful that would be.
 That boiler plate exist in an earlier example in this proposal and has been removed for clarity.
 With the current `C++` statement scope rules or the `C99` block scope rule, both the `pointers` and `references` examples dangle.
-In other words, the compiler who is primarily responsible for the stack has rules that causes dangling and embarrassing worse immediate dangling.
-Variable scope is better because it matches value semantics and it avoids dangling throughout the body of the function whether it is anything that introduces new blocks be that `if`, `switch`, `while`, `for` and nesting of these constructs.
+In other words, the compilers who are primarily responsible for the stack has rules that causes dangling and embarrassing worse immediate dangling.
+This violates the programmer's trust in their compiler.
+Variable scope is better because it restores the programmer's trust in their compiler/language by causing temporaries to match the value semantics of variables.
+Further, it avoids dangling throughout the body of the function whether it is anything that introduces new blocks/scopes be that `if`, `switch`, `while`, `for` statements and the nesting of these constructs.

 ### How do these specifiers propagate?